 The normal color scheme for the Tu-160 is overall white, which has led aircrews to nickname it the "White Swan".
 Individual aircraft are generally named after Russian heroes.BACK_TO_TOP

-* By the time of the collapse of the Soviet Union in 1991, 35 Tu-160s had been built or were on their way to being completed.
+* By the time of the collapse of the Soviet Union in 1991, 35 Tu-160s had been built or were on their way to completion.
 With the breakup of the old Soviet empire, 19 of these aircraft ended up in the hands of the Ukraine; the Russians inked a deal with the Ukrainians in 1999 to obtain eight of these Tu-160s in exchange for debt forgiveness.
 The Ukrainians, who had declared themselves a non-nuclear power, scrapped the rest except for one reserved as a museum display.

 As of 2005, there were 14 Tu-160s in service with the VVS, plus four at Zhukovskiy for trials.
-The Kazan plant has continued to build them, if at a very low rate; it appears that they may simply be completing machines partly constructed before the fall of the USSR.
+The Kazan plant has continued to build them, if at a very low rate; they may simply be completing machines partly constructed before the fall of the USSR.
 The small number of Tu-160s in VVS service have a visibility all out of proportion to their numbers, since in 2007 Russian President Vladimir Putin announced that Russian would resume strategic flights that had been abandoned from 1991.
 Since that announcement, the Tu-160s have flown across the oceans and occasionally brushed Western airspaces, to be escorted by intercepting fighters.
 The strategic flights are strictly political in nature, little more than a symbol that Russia still remains a strategic military power.

 Only one model of the Tu-160 has been produced, but a number of others were considered, though ultimately not implemented: